-- 8. After incubating for an additional 6-7 hours, remove the growth medium containing $25 \,\mu\text{M}$ chloroquine and replace with 4 ml growth medium-no chloroquine. - 9.
-Incubate the culture plates at 37° C for 7-10 days, replenishing the growth medium when needed (based on media color).
+- 8. After incubating for an additional 6-7 hours, remove the growth medium containing 25 μ M chloroquine and replace with 4 ml growth medium-no chloroquine. - 9.
+Incubate the culture plates at 37°C for 7-10 days, replenishing the growth medium when needed (based on media color).
 If the cells appear to be well attached to the plate, replace the medium with 4 ml of fresh medium, taking care not to dislodge the cells.
 Alternatively, if detached cells are observed in the growth medium, add an equal volume of fresh medium to the existing medium.
 These cells will be used to prepare the primary viral stocks.
-If using one of the hrGFP-containing vectors, the progress of the transfection may be monitored by fluorescence microscopy (see Detection of hrGFP).